GH family rejects man's proposal to their daughter because he is broke

 In an interview with DJ Nyaami on SVTV Africa, Francis said he was an evangelist and entrepreneur at the time, but he did not have money.

-He added that the girl loved him dearly, but her parents were against the marriage since Frnacis was poor.
+He added that the girl loved him dearly, but her parents were against the marriage since Francis was poor.

 “When I was in Ghana, I did not have any money until I met my destiny helpers.
 They helped me relocate to the US.
 I remember I lost my girlfriend because of poverty.
 She loved me, but her parents refused to allow me to marry her because I only had a bicycle which I had been using for five years."